AluBhorta/UCSPy-Engine/docs/design.md

 4. Instructors have Timeslot preferences.

-5. If a Course has 2 Lectures Per Week, it should take place in a composite Timeslot i.e. with Day code of "ST" or "MW".
+5. If a Course has 2 Lectures Per Week, it should take place in a composite Timeslot i.e. with a Day code of "ST" or "MW".

 6. The Lab Section of a Course (if any) should be placed in a Timeslot that is before or after the corresponding Theory Section.